-During the year we have invested in our stock by refurbishing 24 bathrooms and 9 new kitchens, whilst providing 3 properties with new doors and windows.
-We have also replaced 20 gas/oil boilers and installed 29 new complete heating systems.
-Much of the heating replacement programme has been focussed on removing old and inefficient storage heaters and replacing them with new, efficient and modern heaters that provide greater control and flexibility across the home.
+During the year we have continued to invest in our stock by replacing 13 bathrooms and 9 kitchens, whilst 10 properties had new doors and/or windows and a further 6 had their conservatories/garden rooms replaced.
+We have also replaced 20 gas/oil boilers and installed 19 new complete heating systems.
+Much of the heating replacement programme has been focussed on removing old and inefficient storage heaters and replacing them with new and efficient modern heaters that provide greater control and flexibility across the home.

 Sixty-three of our homes were fitted with solar photovoltaic panels in 2012.
 These households are saving money on their electricity bills and as such are gaining additional benefit at no extra cost to them.
 The financing of this project has now been repaid through the Feed In Tariff payments (FITS) we receive.
 Further properties, provided through the development programme, have also been fitted with solar PV panels and not only contribute towards tenants heating costs but also help reduce landlord communal area costs too.
+During the year 2 bungalows were fitted with new PV panels together with a battery storage facility to 'trial' the latest technology, gain a greater insight into the costs involved and to better understand the benefit to our tenants.